swcarpentry/git-novice/_episodes/01-basics.md

 ![Different Versions Can be Saved](../fig/versions.svg)

-If there aren't conflicts, you can even play two sets of changes onto the same base document.
+Unless there are conflicts, you can even play two sets of changes onto the same base document.

 ![Multiple Versions Can be Merged](../fig/merge.svg)